By Tim Mrak

 “Ahh yes, that belonged to my son, Tommy”

-it’s got a string missing or something, it will probably need to be repaired”
+“He got it for Christmas one year.
+It’s got a string missing or something, it will probably need to be repaired”

 “Hmmm, gee I don’t know, $25 dollars seems pretty expensive”

 “Well, how much do you have?”

 “Okay, I guess that will have to do, Tommy never got much use out of it.”